 Software localization on the other hand is a more recent profession.
 It got its start after the PC infiltrated businesses and homes worldwide in the late 20th century.
-The software localization market is at times considered a niche segment of the overall translation market since it depends heavily on translation– some 65% of a localization project consists of translation-related tasks.
+Companies at times consider the software localization market a niche segment of the overall translation market.
+This is because it depends heavily on translation.
+Some 65% of a localization project consists of translation-related tasks.

-What should be noted is that companies involved in localization have to be involved in translation, but the reverse is not true.
-Software localization requires complicated processes, tools and specialized technical know-how that are essential to fulfill the remaining 35% of the localization project’s needs.
-While I have deep respect for translators, most are not equipped to handle all localization tasks.
+It is worth noting that companies that offer localization have to perform translation.
+But the reverse is not true.
+Software localization requires complicated processes, tools and specialized technical know-how.
+They are essential to fulfill the remaining 35% of the localization project’s needs.
+While I have deep respect for translators, most are not setup to handle all localization tasks.
 Why is that?

 The Complexity of Localization

 Advances in internet technologies, development tools, authoring tools, and platforms have expanded the use of different file formats and build environments.
 Software applications and manuals are no longer based only on simple text files or Word documents.
-Java, HTM, XML, ASP .net, PHP and a slew of other formats are now used in many applications and products.
+Engineers are now using Java, HTM, XML, ASP .net, PHP and a slew of other formats in many applications and products.

 Furthermore, with the continuous move toward technology convergence, companies are marrying software, electronics, mechanics, chemistry, biology and other sciences to develop high-end solutions to effectively compete in the ever more demanding high-tech world.

-Translators forced to handle software localization projects alone, are now expected to understand different subjects and file formats, and accurately translate only what is needed, without modifying tags, links or code.
-Heaven forbid they use the wrong process or make mistakes, since a significant amount of leveraging and debugging time would be required to fix, build and test the localized product.
+Translators forced to handle software localization projects alone, are now expected to understand different subjects and file formats.
+We expect them to accurately translate only the text needing translation, without modifying tags, links or code.
+Heaven forbid they use the wrong process or make mistakes!
+Engineers and localizers will have to exert a significant amount of leveraging and debugging time to fix, build and test the localized product.